benc-uk/k6-reporter/readme.md

-# K6 HTML Report Exporter v2
+# K6 HTML Report Exporter v3

-### 🔥 Note.

-> This a complete rewrite/overhaul of the existing report converter, now written in JavaScript to be integrated into the test.
-This is a more elegant method than the offline conversation process.
-The previous code has been moved to the 'archive' folder.

-The report will show all request groups, checks, HTTP metrics and other statistics
+K6 HTML Report Exporter is a utility that transforms [k6](https://k6.io/) test results into HTML reports.
+This extension helps visualize load test metrics in an easy-to-read format, enabling better analysis and sharing of performance test results.
+Simply import the module into your k6 test scripts to generate comprehensive HTML reports with charts and tables showing response times, request rates, and other critical performance indicators.

-Any HTTP metrics which have failed thresholds will be highlighted in red.
+Any HTTP metrics which have exceeded thresholds will be highlighted in red.
 Any group checks with more than 0 failures will also be shown in red.

 ![](https://img.shields.io/github/license/benc-uk/k6-reporter)
 ![](https://img.shields.io/github/last-commit/benc-uk/k6-reporter)